D4ve-R/LOST/Git.md

 ## How to git
-This repo is the source, please do not push any changes directly.
+This repo is the source, please do not push any changes directly to main.
 Make pull request!

 ### How to get this project